Drizin/CodegenCS/src/Core/CodegenCS/README.md

 <!-- ## Why can we embed Actions and Funcs but not void methods?
 Interpolated expressions must be an object, and voids are not objects. -->

-## Why are FormattableString preferable over strings?
-If your subtemplate builds an interpolated string but the return type is string it means that the compiler will "render" the interpolated string (convert into a string), and ICodegenTextWriter won't be able to parse the interpolated placeholders, track their positions, etc.
-So basically it won't be able to do it's magic of preserving implicit indentation because it won't be able to tell apart the outer block from the inner blocks.
-All the "Lazy" types (those that will be evaluated only during rendering - like Actions and Funcs) don't have this issue because they are rendered dynamically by ICodegenTextWriter (and will do its magic).

 <!-- ## How does `Template.Load<T>` work?  -->